DataDog/documentation/content/en/containers/docker/data_collected.md

 ### Events

 The containerd check can collect events.
 Use `filters` to select the relevant events.
-See the sample [`containerd.d/conf.yaml`][1] to have more details.
+See the sample [`containerd.d/conf.yaml`][1] for more details.

 ### Service checks